robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 Have a look at the `EmailToken` Model.

 <img src="/verified-email-nodemailer-password-prisma-sqlite/docs/prisma_studio_emailtoken_details.png">

+You will see that the `user_id` field in the `EmailToken` model has the value as the `id` field in the `User` model.

+This is because you created a **relation** between the `User` model and the `EmailToken` model when you created the schema for Prisma in this step <a href="https://github.com/robots4life/luscious-lucia/tree/master/verified-email-nodemailer-password-prisma-sqlite/#24-set-up-prisma-schema-for-email-verification" target="_blank">**2.4 Set up Prisma Schema for email verification**</a>.

 Well done, you created a new `User`, a new `Session` as well as a `token` for that `User` that `expires` at a certain point in time. :tada: